pbeukema/LabHacks/readme.md

 * Understand the bias/variance [trade off](https://ml.berkeley.edu/blog/2017/07/13/tutorial-4/)

-* Know what the chris rock effect is in statistics?
+* Do you know what the chris rock effect is in statistics?
 Expand your statistical lexicon [here](http://andrewgelman.com/2009/05/24/handy_statistic/).

 * Are you still not using hierarchical Bayes?
 Everything is a trivial case of hierarchical Bayesian inference.
 Thomas Wiecki will show you the [way](http://twiecki.github.io/blog/2017/02/08/bayesian-hierchical-non-centered/).